 But, the reality is, Ultimate Rewards has some of the best transfer partners and rates of any loyalty program in the world, which is what makes them so valuable.

-The ability to transfer points to World of Hyatt which can then be redeemed for between 2/4 cents, or United, providing access to a decent domestic transfer partner, give the Sapphire Preferred a lead in the transfer stakes.
+The ability to transfer points to World of Hyatt, which can then be redeemed for between 2/4 cents each, or United, providing access to a decent domestic transfer partner, give the Sapphire Preferred a lead in the transfer stakes.

 For a full breakdown on how to use your Ultimate Rewards points check out our guide to UR transfer partners.

-The cards are relatively evenly stacked.
-While the ThankYou Premier wins in the bonus categories, the Sapphire Preferred wins when it comes to the signup bonus, and has a nose in front when comparing transfer partners and benefits.
+The cards are relatively evenly stacked with the exception of the lackluster travel and purchase protection benefits on the Citi Premier.
+While the Citi Premier wins in the bonus categories, the Sapphire Preferred wins when it comes to the signup bonus, has a nose in front when comparing transfer partners, and leaves Citi in the dust when comparing travel benefits.

 The best card is always going to be a subjective decision, particularly in this case with such contrasting transfer partners offering different value depending on where you travel.

-But as the cards stand now, the winner's gong goes to the Sapphire Preferred.
+But as these card's stand now, the winner's gong goes to the Sapphire Preferred.